QuintenMadari/zuoye/README.md

   - in my case
     git submodule add https://github.com/alex-shpak/hugo-book themes/book
 5. in theme/book/exampleSite find config.toml and edit as desired. copy to root folder
+  - changed folder structure of languages, made zh an py
+  - content can now be a submodule
 6. exit, check if it runs locally by running hugo server (localhost:1313)
   - it does! not on duckduckgobrowser use 127.0.0.1 instead of localhost
 7. (optional) in root folder of code repo, git submodule add -b main [url] public